mozilla/webmaker-screenshot/README.md

 * `:thumbnail` is a thumbnail slug for `:viewport` as defined in `screenshot-config.json`.

+* `:key` is either:
-* `:key` is the hostname of the make followed by its path.
+  * the hostname of the make followed by its path.
 Currently, makes can be hosted on a subdomain of makes.org or mofodev.net.
+  * `webmaker-desktop/:base64data`, where `:base64data` is the
+    base64-encoded URL of the make.
+This can include hashes and querystring arguments, so long as it is hosted at one of the following webmaker desktop domains:
+    * webmaker-desktop-staging.herokuapp.com

 ### Methods